-During 23 years at Toyota, Reich held a number of posts in Japan and North America.
-He was assistant general manager of the corporate strategy division where he managed and implemented Toyota's North American strategic (hoshin) process, designed jointly with Toyota’s Japan headquarters.
+Previously, he was assistant general manager of the corporate strategy division where he managed and implemented Toyota's North American strategic (hoshin) process, designed jointly with Toyota’s Japan headquarters.
 He launched efforts to strengthen Toyota Way principles in administrative areas in North America, and facilitated the integration of its design and manufacturing organizations.

 Reich has a bachelor's degree from Ohio Wesleyan University and specialized in Japanese studies at Nanzan University.
 He is fluent in written and spoken Japanese.

 "In 23 years at Toyota, I had many assignments and different bosses, I managed many people," writes Mark Reich, "but a constant part of the culture was what I’ve come to call 'personal PDCA' – a kind of mentored self-development cycle. " Read how Reich came to understand this principle himself and how he teaches it to others.
 More »

 Hoshin at LEI: Connecting More Closely with Our Customer